AVDiv/appwrite_nuxtjs_url_shortner/README.md

 ```bash
 export NODE_TLS_REJECT_UNAUTHORIZED=0
 ```
-Note: This is never recommended for production use.
-Also, remember to ON SSL verification after you are done with looking the project.
+<b>Note: This is never recommended for production use.
+Also, remember to ON SSL verification after you are done with looking the project.</b>
 ```bash
 export NODE_TLS_REJECT_UNAUTHORIZED=1
 ```